3kyro/servant-benchmark/README.md

 type privateAPI = "private" :> BasicAuth "foo-realm" User :> PrivateAPI

 toBasicAuthData :: User -> BasicAuthData
-toBasicAuthData = ... --implementation
+toBasicAuthData user = ...

 -- assuming `User` has an `Arbitrary` instance let generator = toBasicAuthData :>: arbitrary :>: 1
 ````

-The information will be encoded as an `Authorizqtion` header.
+The information will be encoded as an `Authorization` header.

+## Next steps

+* Provide support for *servant-auth* combinators
+* Expand the support for benchmarking frameworks